reflectivity/file_format/specification.md

 author: "Jochen Stahn"
 ---

-This document contains the specifications and some examples for the text representation of the orso reflectivity file.
+This document contains the specifications and some examples for the text representation of the ORSO reflectivity file.
 It is the basis for the development of python modules to read and write these files.

 The main contributors are: